NobleRobot/NobleEngine/README.md

 -   “Class” names are **TitleCase**, and Lua “modules” are treated as nested classes, thus `Noble.Text` instead of `noble.text`.
 -   Constants, such as `Noble.TransitionType.DIP_TO_BLACK`, are **ALL_CAPS_SNAKE_CASE**
 -   Argument names are prefixed with a **double-underscore**, as in `__displayName`.
 This mostly impacts documentation legibility.
 I’m very sorry but it couldn’t be helped. 😆
 -   Names are verbose by default; no abbreviations.
-This includes alias for Playdate packages, so `playdate.graphics` is aliased as `Graphics`, instead of `gfx`.
+This includes aliases for Playdate packages, so `playdate.graphics` is aliased as `Graphics`, instead of `gfx`.

 Some of these conventions run counter to those seen in the Playdate SDK.
 In places where there’s a potential conflict, either an alias is created for Noble Engine’s version to match the engine’s code style, or the Playdate SDK item is given preference and Noble Engine stays out of its way.